To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

 Pro Tip: The Mona Lisa is located in the Denon section- get her out of the way, then explore the other amazing artwork the Louvre has to offer!

-If you haven’t seen enough in this long day- visit another stunning museum, the Museé Rodin houses The Thinker and much more and is an amazing museum to tinker around for a few hours in!
-Again, make sure to book those tickets online for an easier experience! (:
+If you haven’t seen enough in this long day- visit another stunning museum.
+The Museé Rodin houses The Thinker and much more, and it is an amazing museum to tinker around for a few hours in!
+Again, make sure to book those tickets online for an easier experience!

 For a beautiful panoramic shot of Paris, head into the Montmartre section and walk up to Sacre Coeur at sunset for a beautiful way to end the evening before you head to dinner.

 Where you watched the sun set on Paris, now head back up those steps and see the inside of this beauty!
-This will put you in the Monmartre region where once you are away from the church gives you a genuine Parisian feel.
+This will put you in the Montmartre region, where once you are away from the church, you will have a genuine Parisian feel.

-While we are on the romantic path of things, a walk in Parc de Buttes Chamont will send you into a fairytale.
-Parisians come here to think, and you should to- with it’s bridges and ponds, the park is a beautiful place to escape from hustle and bustle, and to wander winding paths.
+While we are on the romantic path, a walk-in Parc de Buttes Chamont will send you into a fairytale.
+Parisians come here to think, and you should too —with its bridges and ponds, the park is a beautiful place to escape from the hustle and bustle and wander winding paths.

 It may seem a bit odd to visit a cemetery on a vacation- but this is no ordinary cemetery.
 Now home to some of the most important people to have ever lived, Chopin, Moliére, Oscar Wilde, Jim Morrison, various saints, and important Parisian families, this place will give you the spooks as you come the closest you are able to these historic people.
 For a moment you can pay tribute to your favorite artists in the largest cemetery in Paris, stretching across 110 acres.

-For a truly Parisian feel, head over to a flea market or boutique street filled with uniquely Parisian shops to get your final fill of Paris check out Boulevard Haussmann and the Grands Boulevards, or to the flea market Le Marché aux Puces de Saint-Ouen, outside of the 18th arrondissement.
-Here you will find gems, antiques, and junk, along with a defined experience that will leave you wanting more!
+For a truly Parisian feel, head over to a flea market or boutique street filled with uniquely Parisian shops to get your final fill of Paris.
+Check out Boulevard Haussmann and the Grands Boulevards or the flea market Le Marché aux Puces de Saint-Ouen, outside of the 18th arrondissement.
+Here, you will find gems, antiques, and junk, along with a defined experience that will leave you wanting more!

 The Boho Traveller is independently affiliated with Explorateur Travel, a Virtuoso agency.